sunwoo-kim20/belly-button-bacteria-dashboard/README.md

 ## About The Project

 ## Project Description
-The Belly Button Biodiversity Dashboard is an interactive dashboard application
+The Belly Button Biodiversity Dashboard is an interactive dashboard application, hosted on Github pages, that allows the user to explore the belly button biodiversity dataset through a table and various charts.
+For each test subject, this includes a horizontal barchart on the top 10 bacteria cultures found, a gauge chart indicating navel wash frequency, and a bubble chart visualizing each bacteria culture by ID, name, and amount of bacteria present per sample.

 ### Built With